claresudbery/webapi-docker/README.md

 # webapi-docker

-Dockerising a dotnet webapi app and deploying to Heroku (hopefully!)
+Dockerising a dotnet webapi app and deploying to Heroku.

+The basic vanilla API was created using `dotnet new webapi` on the command line, and then I added a couple of endpoints.

 # Starting the API locally